Understanding color theory and how color combinations work together is one of the keys to successful home interior design.

 Color is one of the most powerful and effective tools for changing the appearance of any room.
 It can visually expand or shrink a space, raise and lower ceilings and even influence the way you feel.

-If you're planning to stage your own home, select color combinations that harmonize well with each other and flow from room to room.
 For example, if you can see your dining room from the kitchen, paint each room the same neutral color, varying shades of that color or in coordinating colors.

-Color theory knowledge isn't just about choosing successful color schemes.
-It's also helpful to know the effect color can have on our moods, temperature, your blood pressure, metabolism, eyestrain, and even the way you see sizes and shapes.
+It's helpful to know the effect color can have on our moods, temperature, your blood pressure, metabolism, eyestrain, and even the way you see sizes and shapes.

 We all respond to specific colors differently, for instance, a cool blue may be relaxing for one person, yet depressing for another.